BeTomorrow/micro-observables/README.md

 #### Observable.compute(compute: () => value)

-`Observable.compute()` is your **silver bullet** when it is too difficult to create a new observable with the usual `transform()`, `onlyIf()`, `from()` or `latest()` methods.
+`Observable.compute()` is your **silver bullet** when it is too difficult to create a new observable with the usual `transform()`, `onlyIf()` or `latest()` methods.
 It is especially useful when dealing with complex data structures.
-It takes a function that computes a new value by directly accessing values from other observables and returns a new observable containing the result of this computation.
+It takes a function that computes a new value by directly accessing values from other observables and it returns a new observable containing the result of this computation.

-**How it works:** Each time the observable is evaluated, it calls the provided `compute` function and automatically tracks the observables that are used by the computation.
-It then registers these observables as input, ensuring that the new observable will be updated if one of them changes.
-If you are familiar with MobX, it works the same as the `@computed` observables.
+**How it works:** Each time the observable is evaluated, it calls the provided `compute` function and automatically tracks the observables that are used during the computation (i.e. those on which `get()` is getting called).
+It then registers these observables as input, ensuring that the new observable is updated each time one of them changes.
+If you are familiar with MobX, it works the same way as the `@computed` observables.

+**Note:** There is a slight performance impact of using `Observable.compute()` as it has to track and update the inputs dynamically.
+But unless you're dealing with thousands of computed observables, it should not be noticeable.

 ```ts
 const authors = new Map([